|

 May 3, 03 It's not Dirt!

-it is still in the sampler After this initial collection, the remaining sample is removed from the Smith-Mac.
+deck, the analysis begins with a photograph of the sediment After this initial collection, the remaining sample is removed from the Smith-Mac.
 Shipboard geoscientists then describe the appearance of the sediment in terms of its color, homogeneity (i.e., is it all the same or does it have a range of components?) and consistency.
 We make note of relative amounts of the different "size-fractions," such as the clay + silt size fraction (more commonly known as "mud"), the sand-sized grains, and the coarse material.
 These sediment characteristics, along with other important site information such as the water depth, latitude/longitude, date and time of day are carefully recorded with a sample identification code in a notebook.
 The sediments

 will also be used for other studies related to the benthic (i.e.,